On this page:

 FBIN n means binary format, with at least n digits (n must be 2 to 48).

-Note that with floating point numbers anything beyond 15 significant digits may be inaccurate.
+Note that with floating point numbers anything beyond 15 significant digits will be unreliable.

 It is very simple to convert between decimal, hexadecimal and binary numbers:

-The command = shows the recent result in the currently chosen format.
+The command = likewise shows the recent result in the currently chosen format, but does not update hy.